MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-map-da.md

 ---
 title: Always On VPN features
-description: In this topic, you learn about the features and functionality of Always On VPN. ms.prod: windows-server ms.technology: networking ms.topic: article ms.localizationpriority: medium ms.date: 11/05/2018 ms.assetid: 8fe1c810-4599-4493-b4b8-73fa9aa18535 ms.author: v-tea
+description: In this topic, you learn about the features and functionality of Always On VPN. ms.technology: networking ms.topic: article ms.localizationpriority: medium ms.date: 11/05/2018 ms.assetid: 8fe1c810-4599-4493-b4b8-73fa9aa18535 ms.author: v-tea